Fujifilm X100 vs Sony A77

 Body comparison: Fujifilm X100 vs Sony A77

 An illustration of the physical size and weight of the Fujifilm X100 and the Sony A77 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X100 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 is considerably larger (57 percent) than the Fujifilm X100.
 It is noteworthy in this context that the A77 is splash and dust-proof, while the X100 does not feature any corresponding weather-sealing.